CFP – Frequently Asked Questions

 - The CFP qualification is also a qualification to enter the financial services sector for those who wish to switch profession.
 For those who wish to enhance their career and climb the corporate ladder, the CFP is one of the most recognized qualifications.
 Most of the financial institutions in Malaysia are Charter members of FPAM and send their employees to undergo the CFP course.

-Certified members must complete 30 hours of Continuing Education (CE) every two years in order to renew their CFP licence.
+Certified members must complete 20 hours of Continuing Education (CE) every year in order to renew their CFP licence.
 It is mandatory that certified members must devote 2 CE hours to update himself/herself on the Code of Ethics and Professional Responsibility.

-Associate members must complete 20 hours of CE every two years.
+Associate members must complete 15 CE points every year.

 Excess credits acquired in one reporting period cannot be carried over to another reporting period.